BryanTheLai/document-llm/README.md

 # Gemini Chatbot Application

 This project is a simple chatbot powered by Google's Gemini model.
-It uses Streamlit for the user interface and LiteLLM to interact with the Gemini API.
+It uses Streamlit for the user interface to interact with the Gemini API.

 ## Prerequisites